Realization of a Bosonic Antiferromagnet

-Similarly, Figure \ref{fig3}b shows the procedure for probing the next-nearest-neighbor correlation.
-In (i), we remove the atoms resided on the even sites and all the spin $\ket{\uparrow}$ atoms on the odd sites. (ii) The atoms are split in one superlattice configuration with $\theta=0$, where they have the same probability to enter each side. (iii) We combine the atoms with the double-well superlattice at $\theta=\pi/2$.
+Similarly, Figure \ref{fig3}c shows the procedure for probing the next-nearest-neighbor correlation.
+In (i), we remove the atoms resided on the even sites and all the spin-$\ket{\uparrow}$ atoms on the odd sites. (ii) The atoms are split in one superlattice configuration with $\theta=0$, where they have the same probability to enter each side. (iii) We combine the atoms with the double-well superlattice at $\theta=\pi/2$.
 The atom correlation is also measured by counting the photoassociation-induced particle loss.
-Actually, this probing method can only detect the correlation between identical spins in the next-nearest-neighbor sites, defined as $C'(2) = P_{\ket{\uparrow0\uparrow}} + P_{\ket{\downarrow0\downarrow}} $.
-Figure \ref{fig3}d shows $C'(2)$ during the spin dynamics, where the state probabilities are corrected by incorporating the effects of motional excitations.
-At 60 ms, the correlation $C'(2) = 0.56(6)$ is above the classical bound 0.5.
+Actually, this probing method can only be used to detect the correlation between identical spins in the next-nearest-neighbor sites, defined as $C'(2) = P_{\ket{\uparrow0\uparrow}} + P_{\ket{\downarrow0\downarrow}} $.
+Figure \ref{fig3}d shows $C'(2)$ during the spin dynamics, where the state probabilities are corrected by incorporating the particle-hole excitations.
+At 60 ms, the correlation $C'(2) = 0.56(6)$ shows that the spin orientations tend to be identical in the next-nearest-neighbor sites.
 Here, as the staggered magnetization vanishes, the spin correlations indicate the existence of entanglement among the spin chain.

-Our 1D system can be described by the Tomonaga-Luttinger liquid, whose correlation exhibits a power-law decay versus the distance $d$ \cite{Haldane:1981,Giamarchi:2004}.
-Comparing the measured $C(1)$ with a finite-temperature quantum Monte Carlo calculation of Heisenberg chain, we can infer an effective entropy per particle of $\mathcal{S}/N=0.42(5)$ and a temperature of $k_B T= 0.53(7) J$ ($k_B$ is the Boltzmann constant).
-Unlike the staggered magnetization, the discrepancy between the measurements and the theory mainly locates around 60 ms, which we attribute to the heating and the particle-hole excitations in the Hubbard model.